 6. Rinse and run your garbage disposal often

 Food can easily get trapped in garbage disposals, and pests are not above diving into your drains for a quick bite.
 Be mindful and make sure to keep your garbage disposal clean by running and rinsing it regularly.

 7. Do the dishes as soon as you can

 Unwashed dishes, both in the sink and in the dishwasher, act as beacons to pests.
 Try to leave dirty plates out for as little time as possible by cleaning all dishes shortly after use.

 8. Don’t let pet food or water bowls sit

 Your pets aren’t the only ones that like to eat their food.
 Beetles, cockroaches, and even mice are happy to dine on Spike’s Iams or Mr. Snufflelufagus’s water.
 Be diligent in removing food bowls after animals have eaten and rotate dishes periodically to reduce the likelihood of pests in your kitchen.

-If you are struggling with keeping your kitchen pest free, reach out to Palmetto Exterminators.
+If you are struggling with keeping your kitchen pest free, reach out to the pest professionals at Palmetto Exterminators.
 We can help you eliminate existing pest problems and minimize the risk of future ones with regular inspections.